Yucca in San Gabriel Mountains, 2000.

 Above the clouds in California, 1997.

 When I am not working I like looking at birds and listening to their voices.
 I smell a lot of flowers during my walks.
 Leaves, especially with the sun shining through, are an endless fascination.
 So are dewdrops on the grass.
 Watching my kids play is great fun.
 But I no longer like to count.
 Instead we tell stories to each other.
-Here are two of mine:
+Here are some of mine:

 Once upon a time there was a giant.
 His eyelashes were so huge that when he blinked he scratched the moon off the sky.
 He caught the falling moon in his hands and said: "Nice ball!
 Where is the basket?"